unixorn/ha-mqtt-discoverable-cli/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-This repository contains CLI scripts for CRUD operations on MQTT entities that will be autodetected by Home Assistant.
+This repository contains CLI scripts for CRUD operations on MQTT entities that will be automatically detected by Home Assistant.

 It is a set of wrapper scripts for the [ha-mqtt-discoverable](https://github.com/unixorn/ha-mqtt-discoverable) python module.